lavkushg09/QA_Agent/README.md

 - Upload PDF files and persist metadata in SQL (default SQLite; Postgres optional)
 - Chunk, embed, and store vectors in Chroma (persistent or client/server)
 - Query with top-k context retrieval and LLM-generated answers
-- Simple, production-ready FastAPI structure with logging and CORS
+- Simple, production-ready FastAPI structure with logging

 ---

 ## Prerequisites
 - Python 3.13 (project venv already included as `venv/`)
-- pip
+- uv (recommended) or pip
 - Optional: Postgres (if not using SQLite)
 - Optional: [Ollama](https://ollama.com) running locally if you want on-device LLMs